10 Best Woods for Smoking Chicken

 1. Weber Apple Wood Chips for Smoking Chicken

-In many parts of the world (but mostly Australia), Weber Grills are so popular that people say ‘Weber’ when they mean grill.
+In many parts of the world (but mainly Australia), Weber Grills are so popular that people say ‘Weber’ when they mean grill.
 It has become a generic term for that entire category of barbeque appliances.
 So if this brand is so good at roasting, you’re safe buying smoking wood from them.
 This particular model of Apple Wood is cut into chips and packed in a 2-pound bag.

 Weber Wood Chips are a great addition to your smoking arsenal.
-They work well on chicken, but you can also use apple wood to smoke fish fillets, seafood, grilled vegetables, or pork ribs.
+They work well on chicken.
+But you can also use apple wood to smoke fish fillets, seafood, grilled vegetables, or pork ribs.

 Pros: